evanrinehart/algebraic/README.md

 - Result has two Wrap-like constructors Result.ok(v) and Result.error(e).
 - Nat has the nullary constructor Nat.z and the unary constructor Nat.s intended only to be used on other Nats.
 - List is either List.empty or List.cons(x, list), which is like a payloads-carrying Nat.
+- Boolean has two Unit-like values Boolean.t and Boolean.f and that's it.

 The core implementation of these data structures is so similar that it would be interesting to make a dynamic generator for them so you can make new ones.